I’ve made plenty mistakes as a freelance graphic designer. So I have listed the worst by way of advice to any others starting as freelancers.

 A Happy Hallowiain to everyone!
 If it’s not October the 31st when you see this, well happy whatever day it is!
 Hallowiain?
 Yeah, my name is Iain.
 Hallowiain.
 Getit?
 If you need to explain it, then…

 Anyway, just a fun promotion video for social media, with a joke ending that is actually a reminder for clients to get their orders in for Xmas designs, printed or e-cards, flyers, brochures, menus or a Xmas video.

 As a logo designer I look at and analyse logos all around me.
 The reasoning behind decisions, the aesthetics, the ability to stand out, be memorable, convey a message, or a feeling, all fascinate me, and are an integral part of my work as a designer.

 There are many aspects to a brand, as an outsider, I can’t possibly have knowledge of.
 I am also well aware we designers believe the importance of design to be too high sometimes.
 True of all specialists.
 I am aware I can be wrong.
 Something I don’t like, I think the public, or a business’s potential customers/partners wouldn’t like, turns out to be very successful.
 However my instincts are generally very good in this area.

+These are all companies who have large budgets, and for whom criticism from me will mean nothing.
 Below are five bad logo designs I meet regularly, and an old ‘favourite’.

 So here’s my top 5 bad logo designs (plus 1)